31Amin/car_maintenance_tracker/README.md

 - - - -
 ## **<ins>Introduction</ins>**
-This is the thirdof my milestone projects, as part of the Code Institute full stack developer course  The project car maintenance tracking tool.
+This is the third of my milestone projects, as part of the Code Institute full stack developer course  The project car maintenance tracking tool.
 It has a front end using Flask framework, with Materlize CSS library for the majority of the styling.
 The project also contains, custom HTMl, CSS & Javascript.

 ## **<ins>Project_Motivation</ins>**

+The car maintenance tracker site is designed to be a application that allows organisations or individuals to record and track maintenance carried out on their vehicles.
+The system would have two aspects to it;
+1. User Side. <br>
+    The user would have the ability to register a car(s) and input maintenance records for the car.
+2. Admin Side. <br>
+    The administrator would have the ability to add Garages (which are approved for use) and deactivate them from user view if required.

+The concept was to create an application, that was easy to use, accessible on all devices types and would require minimum training for users.

 ## **<ins>UX</ins>**
+For the UX, I choose the Materialize CSS library as the primary CSS elements, applying custom CSS where required.
+The design of the applications, was a basic design on white background.
+As the applications is a functional one I felt the simpler design with minimal graphics was best.
+The app is used to input data (records), edit and view the records so I don't expect the user to be on the site longer than is necessary for them to complete the task.
+In the base HTML, a common header and footer is used, across all the pages, the only element that vaires are the page links depending on the user type and session cookie.

 ### <ins>User_Stories</ins>